flatironinstitute/ELF3/README.md

 ## hcg_sasa.py
 Plots separate SASA plot for each HCG 0Q/7Q/13Q/19Q ensembles at 290K (no difference between temperatures).
 PolyQ tracts are highlighted in blue and a dashed black line denotes the average SASA value of the system.

+## Fig. 5:
+## 1stpeak.py
+Plots the max value of the first peak of the rdf curve for each residue.
+7Q REST2 at 290K is blue and 405K is red.
+Haro highlighted in yellow, polyQ in blue.
+Does not calculate peak heights, those must be provided as input data.

 -------------------
 -------------------
 ## hcg_ipca.py